Rochester Criminal Defense Attorney

 Legal Representation for Criminal Charges in Western New York

-Need to speak with a criminal defense attorney regarding your arrest in Western New York?
+Need to speak with a criminal defense law firm regarding your arrest in Western New York?
 It is important that you act quickly to protect your rights and defend your freedoms.
 At King Law, you can rest assured that your case is in good hands.
-With the representation of this experienced firm, you may be able to obtain a favorable outcome for your case.
+With the representation of our experienced NY criminal defense lawyers, you may be able to obtain a favorable outcome for your case.

 Charged With A Serious Crime?

 At King Law, we represent people that are charged with crimes or are suspects in criminal cases.
 Some people who think they may have committed a crime will meet with a defense lawyer to determine whether or not they did commit a crime, and may choose to hire a criminal lawyer in the event that law enforcement becomes involved.